Graduate Application Information

 Interested in applying to one of Huxley College's graduate degree programs?
-Be sure to contact the Graduate Program Advisor, Ed Weber, at (360) 650-3646 or Ed.Weber@wwu.edu, or stop by his office in ES 545B.
+Be sure to contact the Graduate Program Advisor, Ed Weber, at (360) 650-3646, email@example.com, or stop by his office in ES 545B.

 Application for admission must be made to the Graduate School using the online application process.
-Questions regarding application procedures can be directed to the Graduate School, Western Washington University, Bellingham, WA 98225-9037 (phone 360-650-3170, email firstname.lastname@example.org, or http://www.wwu.edu/gradschool/).
+Questions regarding application procedures can be directed to:

-- M.S. in Environmental Science: To be accepted into one of Huxley's M.S. in Environmental Science programs, applicants should have a bachelor’s degree and college-level course work including a minimum of one year of general chemistry; one quarter or semester of organic chemistry; one year of general biology; and one course each in ecology, calculus, and statistics.
+- M.S. in Environmental Science: To be accepted into one of Huxley's M.S. in Environmental Science programs, applicants should have a bachelor’s degree and college-level course work including a minimum of one year of general chemistry; one quarter or semester of organic chemistry; one year of general biology; and one course each in ecology, calculus, and statistics OR (If focusing on Energy Studies): one year of general chemistry, one year of physics, two courses in calculus, one course in statistics and one additional physical science or engineering course

 - M.A. in Environmental Studies: For the M.A. in Environmental Studies program prerequisites, bachelor's degree in Environmental Studies or related field.